EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 Your variable mortgage rate is made up of two parts:

-2. The bank's margin (the fixed part): this is agreed when you sign your mortgage and does not change for the life of the loan.
-Typical margins range from 1.25% for strong applicants at competitive banks to 2.5% for higher risk profiles.
+- The bank's margin (the fixed part): this is agreed when you sign your mortgage and does not change for the life of the loan.
+Contracted margins on our tracker run from 1.00% at Dubai Islamic Bank to 1.99% at Emirates NBD, and higher-risk profiles are quoted above that.

 Your rate does not change every day.
 It resets at intervals specified in your mortgage contract, typically every three or six months.
 On each reset date, the bank takes the prevailing EIBOR, adds your margin, and that becomes your rate until the next reset.